 The good news for cardholders is that interest rates have not increased back to pre-pandemic levels.
 However, a 2020 fee survey by CreditCards.com found that the average credit card has 4.48 fees associated with it, with late fees and cash advance fees being the most common.

 Late payment fee

 Federal regulation sets limits on credit card late fees.
-A 2020 Consumer Financial Protection Bureau (CFPB) report noted that the maximum late fee that can be charged on a first delinquency is $28 in 2019.
-This can go up to $39 for subsequent delinquencies.
-The amounts can be adjusted annually for inflation, and these maximum late fees for 2019 were $28 for a first delinquency and $39 for subsequent delinquencies.
+A 2020 Consumer Financial Protection Bureau (CFPB) report noted that the maximum late fee that can be charged on a first delinquency is $29 and $40 for subsequent delinquencies.
+These amounts can be adjusted annually for inflation, and these maximum late fees for 2019 were $28 for a first delinquency and $39 for subsequent delinquencies.
 The maximum late fees for 2018 were $27 and $38.

 Higher fees generally function as payment for lucrative reward programs.
-According to the consumer bureau’s report, late fees are more common on private label cards, such as store and gas cards, than on general cards.
+According to the CFPB report, late fees are more common on private label cards, such as store and gas cards, than on general cards.
 This is true both overall, and across all credit categories.
 However, total fees on private label card accounts amounted to 5.8% of balances overall at the end of 2018, while fees on general-purpose cards were 2.2%.